 This is a school supply that can be used year after year.
 I still have my backpack from the the 8th grade.
-It was a very well made Ralph Lauren backpack that I just took on my camping trip and as my carry-on on every flight I've ever been.
-I didn't carry it in college, instead I opted for a chic fossil laptop bag that looked more adult than a backpack.
-Backpacks are super functional, but I've always had a penchant for suits and heels rather than sneakers and backpacks.
+It was a very well made Ralph Lauren backpack.
+I just took it on my camping trip and it's been with me on every flight as my carry-on.

-This is another item you should only have to buy once or twice for K-12.
-In college, you don't really need a lunch box.
-Although hindsight, having a little metal tiffin I could keep in my bag to sneak out loads of cookies is not a bad idea....
+This is another item you should only have to buy once or twice K-12.
+In college you don't really need a lunch box.
+Although hindsight, having a little metal tiffin to keep in my bag would have been a great idea.
+I could have snuck out a lot of cookies.

-I also have this metal tiffin from Clean Planetware.
-I bought this for Justin when he goes back to school.
-It has four tiers. it can easily fit snacks, breakfast, and lunch.
+I also have this metal tiffin from Clean Planetware*.
+I bought this for Justin.
+It has four tiers and easily fit snacks, breakfast, and lunch.
 It has a convenient little handle so you can just grab it and go.

-I saw these online last year.
-This is a Planetbox.
-They look so awesome for kids.
 You can change the magnets out so you can have new design each year.
-It keeps it interesting.
 I remember being in elementary school and getting to choose the design of my lunch box each year was a real treat.
 Also, how good does that lunch look??

-Great news!
-Pencils typically come in cardboard rather than plastic.
-So, you can recycle it or throw it in the compost.
+Pencils typically come in cardboard.
+You can recycle it or throw it in the compost.

-But, these look like a really good option.
-Plus you should be set on erasers for all of school.
-They come loose inside of a cardboard box.
+Plus, with a box this big you should be set on erasers for the rest of your life.
+These come loose inside of a cardboard box.
 No plastic - yay!